Code-Institute-Submissions/ms2-matchthepairs/README.md

 - [Balsamiq](https://balsamiq.com/) - used to create wireframes.
 - [Bootstrap](https://getbootstrap.com/)  - used throughout the website for responsive layouts across devices and various styling.
 - [Coolors](https://coolors.co/) - used to choose colour scheme and for contrast-checking of chosen colours.
+- [EmailJS](https://www.emailjs.com/) - used to set up email template for contact form submission.
 - [Font Awesome](https://fontawesome.com/) - used icons to create social media links.
 - [Git](https://git-scm.com/) - version control software used to commit and push code to GitHub.
 - [GitHub](https://github.com/) - hosting site used to store the source code of the site with [GitHub Pages](https://pages.github.com/)